RPM Gauge / Tachome...

 Since you mentioned you have to set negative values for the RPM, it might be worthwhile to calibrate the gauge.
 If you can adjust the scaling factor in your code, try to find a suitable multiplier that aligns the readings with expected RPM values.
 For instance, if your code is multiplying the input signal by a factor that is too high, it could lead to the high RPM readings you're seeingΒ

-This post was modified 2 weeks ago 3 times by willarnett
+This post was modified 2 months ago 3 times by willarnett

 ReplyQuote